-a) Subdivisions in the R2 Zone can incorporate housing diversity by varying lot frontages where appropriate to do so.
-Figure E7.78 and E7.79 provides an example only of how varying lot sizes can introduce different housing forms, diversity and streetscape interest and should be used as a guide.
+a) Subdivisions in the R2 Zone are to incorporate housing diversity by varying lot frontages where appropriate to do so.
+Figure E7.83 provides an example of how varying lot sizes can introduce different housing forms, diversity and streetscape interest and should be used to guide subdivisions in the R2 zone.